the-best-org-lab/drip-drop-frontend/README.md

 - Tags are optional

 ### Edit File
-As a user, I would like to be able to edit files so that I can change things I've previously uploaded.
+As a logged in user who owns the uploaded file, I would like to be able to edit files so that I can change things I've previously uploaded.

 *Acceptance Criteria:*
 - Only logged in users my edit files
 - Users my only edit files that they own
+- Must be owner of the file

 ### Delete File
-As a user, I would like to be able to delete a file that I uploaded, so that I can get rid of files that I don't need anymore.
+As a logged in user who owns the uploaded file, I would like to be able to delete a file that I uploaded, so that I can get rid of files that I don't need anymore.

 *Acceptance Criteria:*
 - Only the file owner can delete the file
 - Must be logged in to delete a file
 - Should be given asked to confirm the delete
 - Should be given confirmation that the delete succeeded

-### Show File
-As a user, I would like to be able to open files, so that I know what they contain.

-*Acceptance Criteria:*
-- ALL users can open files
-- Method and display for opening files is TBD
+- Must be owner of the file

 ### Download a File
-As a user, I would like to be able to download files so that I can have them stored locally.
+As a logged-in user, I would like to be able to download files so that I can have them stored locally.

 *Acceptance Criteria:*
-- ALL users should be able to download ALL files
+- ALL logged in users should be able to download ALL files
 - Downloaded file should be stored in user's machine default download folder